davidpirogov/toon-llm/docs/CODING_STANDARDS.md

 ## Summary

-This document establishes the coding standards for PyToon.
+This document establishes the coding standards for TOON LLM.
 Key principles:

 1. **Type Safety**: Use Python 3.11 type hints everywhere
 2. **Validation**: Use Pydantic for configuration and data validation